-- Ensure the area around the stove is safely clear of all people and animals. - Ensure any obstacles so as not to be a trip hazard and allowing a totally unobstructed space whilst lighting, refueling, adjusting the air controls, removal, and replacement of ash pan and at all other times. - 1) Pull the secondary and primary air control fully open. - 2) To achieve clean burning and maximize the performance and efficiency of the appliance it is important to raise the temperature of the stove and chimney as quickly as possible.
-Thus, when lighting the appliance, the technique is to open the door and start with a small amount of kindling with the secondary and primary air controls fully open, use a long taper to ignite the kindling and then close the stove door. - 3) After a few (~5) minutes, open the stove door and add some larger pieces of wood.
-Close the stove door. - 4) Only when these have been well-alight and the flames dying down, should the stove door be opened and normal sized logs be added, then close the stove door. - 5) When the logs are well alight, the primary air control should be fully pushed in to close the air supply. - 6) Use the secondary air control to control the burn rate. - 7) To operate at the nominal heat output of approximately 5kw the primary air control must be fully closed, and the secondary air control should be adjusted so the maximum fuel load of 0.98kg of suitable wood burns for approximately 0.83 hours.
+Ensure the area around the stove is safely clear of all people and animals.

+Ensure any obstacles so as not to be a trip hazard and allowing a totally unobstructed space whilst lighting, refueling, adjusting the air controls, removal, and replacement of ash pan and at all other times.

+- 1) Pull the primary air control fully open. - 2) Slide the secondary air control fully open to the right.

+- 3) To achieve clean burning and maximize the performance and efficiency of the appliance it is important to raise the temperature of the stove and chimney as quickly as possible.
+Thus, when lighting the appliance, the technique is to open the door and start with a small amount of kindling with the secondary and primary air controls fully open, use a long taper to ignite the kindling and then close the stove door. - 4) After a few (~5) minutes, open the stove door and add some larger pieces of wood.
+Close the stove door. - 5) Only when these have been well-alight and the flames dying down, should the stove door be opened and normal sized logs be added, then close the stove door. - 6) When the logs are well alight, the primary air control should be fully pushed in to close the air supply. - 7) Use the secondary air control to control the burn rate. - 8) To operate at the nominal heat output of approximately 4.9kw the primary air control must be fully closed, and the secondary air control should be adjusted so the maximum fuel load of 1.03kg of suitable wood burns for approximately 0.77 hours.